Dan Gifford

 Daniel Christian Gifford (born 1962) is an American-born Canadian bishop of the Anglican Church in North America.
-In February 2022, he was consecrated as coadjutor bishop of the Anglican Network in Canada and succeeded Charlie Masters as moderator bishop of ANiC in November 2022.
+In February 2022, he was consecrated as coadjutor bishop of the Anglican Network in Canada (renamed since 2024 as the Anglican Diocese of Canada) and succeeded Charlie Masters as diocesan bishop in November 2022.
 He was previously archdeacon for the Vancouver area in ANiC and vicar of St. John's Vancouver.

 Early life, education, and early ministry

 Gifford grew up in the Minneapolis area and was raised in a Christian home.
 He studied theology at St. John's College in Nottingham, England earned his M.Div. from Wycliffe College in Toronto in 1990, and was ordained to the priesthood in the Anglican Church of Canada in 1991.
 He served a two-year curacy on British Columbia's Sunshine Coast and was then appointed rector of St. Andrew's Anglican Church, Pender Harbour, where he served for six years.

 In 1998, Gifford joined the staff of St. John's Shaughnessy in Vancouver, then the largest Anglican church in Canada, under long-serving rector David Short.
 At St. John's, Gifford met his future wife, Cathryn; they married in 2001 and have two teenage sons.